 Historically, data had been stored in relational tables in a row-wise manner.
 However, this format becomes a bottleneck when there is a large quantity of data.
 This is the reason Columnar Databases were introduced.
 Column-based storage speeds up database query performance by significantly reducing I/O during query execution.
 The same fundamental feature has been powering Relational Warehouses such as Amazon Redshift and Snowflake.

-What is Columnar Database?
+What is Columnar Storage or Columnar Database?

 Hevo Data, a No-code Data Pipeline, helps integrate data from various databases with 150+ other sources and load it in a data warehouse of your choice.
 It provides a consistent & reliable solution to manage data in real-time and always has analysis-ready data in your desired destination.
 Check out what makes Hevo amazing: